dwyl/learn-aws-lambda/README.md

    ![function list](https://cloud.githubusercontent.com/assets/12450298/12537495/94d2171a-c2b8-11e5-861e-9225d3b17f28.png)

-   This function can now be tested in the same way as the previous inline example.
+   This function can now be tested in the same way as the inline example.

 ### 'HELLO WORLD!'
 Example (API Gateway)
 Another really cool thing about AWS Lambda is that you can invoke a Lambda function through a web endpoint i.e. they can be triggered via HTTP calls.
 You can configure these endpoints straight from the AWS Lambda console: